Radu-Ioan/TCP-UDP-server/README.md

     clients to some topics of the udp clients.

 # Server
-    After the server starting, the tcp clients can send connection requests together with an id.
-If the id is available, the client can continue to communicate with the server, otherwise is closed if another client with same id is online (being annonuced by the server that the id is taken).
+    After the server starts, the tcp clients can send connection requests along with an id.
+If the id is available, the client can continue to communicate with the server, otherwise is closed if another client with same id is online (and the server announces him that the id is taken).

 # Subscriptions
-    The clients can choose 2 types of subscription:
+    The clients may choose 2 types of subscription:
         * the first type assumes that when the client is disconnected and data about a topic is sent, it will be forwarded to the client when he is connected again;